 How to connect Android Auto wireless?

 Android Auto supports wireless connectivity for a bunch of Android phones.
-You can connect your Android phone to Car’s display by pairing on your phone using Bluetooth.
+You can connect your Android phone to Car’s display by pairing your phone using Bluetooth.
 After pairing, run the Android Auto application and then you can access Android Auto on your car.
 Not all phones support wireless Android Auto connection so check out the Android Auto compatible phones list above.

 How to add apps to Android Auto?